alexcmoh/Show.Me/README.md

 * Show.me is a browser-based movie recommendation system.

-* Use the arrow keys (desktop) or swipe (mobile) to like, dislike, save, or skip a title.
+* Use the arrow keys (desktop) or swipe (mobile) to like, dislike, save, or skip a recommended.

 * Titles you liked, disliked, and saved will be saved to your account, and can be viewed in the menu.

+* Recommendations will be suggested based on your previously liked titles.

 What technologies you will be using and services: